 The Europeans saw it and accepted it that way too.
-I remember reading a review of a Cutlass like this in auto motor und sport that was rather flattering in almost every respect except its fuel consumption and ergonomics.
+I remember reading a review of a Cutlass sedan like this in auto motor und sport that was rather flattering in almost every respect except its fuel consumption and ergonomics.
 And why not?
 The Colonnade four door had a decidedly continental flair to it, with that delicate and graceful greenhouse.

 And with the full-on handling package as all Europe-bound GM export came equipped with, it acquitted itself quite well indeed.
 Europeans could still muster a bit of awe at the effortless power delivery of a four-barrel 350 backed by a THM 350.
 Of course, their test was of a 1973, before the energy crisis made it that much less palatable in its thirst.
-But in every other way, I can assure you that this Cutlass sedan with the right options was still able to make a very positive impression on the increasingly anti-Ami car Germans.
+But in every other way, I can assure you that this Cutlass sedan with the right options was still able to make a very positive impression on the increasingly chauvinistic Germans.

 Of course, GM didn’t bother to send the Colonnade coupes over there.
 Their remarkably poor interior space utilization, visibility, and affected styling would have made them a laughing stock.
-The Europeans could accept the Mustang and Camaro for what they were, but when it came to giant coupes with cramped rear seats, they just didn’t get it.
+The Europeans could accept the Mustang and Camaro for what they were, but when it came to giant coupes with cramped rear seats, the Europeans just didn’t get it.

 Maybe my continental roots colored my response to the Colonnades too, even before I read that review.
-I was quite impressed by the sedan indeed, and the Cutlass version was the best of the bunch, over the long haul anyway.
+I was rather impressed by the sedan indeed, and the Cutlass version was the best of the bunch, over the long haul anyway.

 The Pontiac Grand Am was very dramatic, without a doubt.
 But a bit over the top, too, especially for a four door sedan.
 Very American, despite its pretensions about “foreign intrigue”.
 Foreign?
-Huh; Germans might have had a chuckle about it, while dissing it for its wretched American excess.
+Huh; Germans might have had a chuckle about it, while dissing it for its American excess.
 Anyway, Americans by then knew that foreign meant Mercedes, but don’t tell Detroit that.
 How long did it take before all those “Euro” badges finally disappeared?

 Well, the Colonnade sedan may have been the Europeans’ choice, but it sure wasn’t back home.
 The Cutlass Coupes outsold the sedan by more than four-to-one.
 Sedans were out; coupes were in, unless you had made the transition to foreign cars, like a Mercedes.
 I can tell you that in California in the mid-late seventies, a clattering Mercedes 240D conferred a lot more driveway or valet parking status than a Cutlass Salon with its array of international flags on its flanks.
 They weren’t reading auto, motor und sport in LA; except me.